 Energy Baseline (EnBs) & Energy Performance Indicators (EnPIs)

 Low voltage installations – Part 8-1: Energy Efficiency

 Energy measurement and monitoring plan for an organization — Design and implementation.
 Principles for energy data collection

 Monitoring and measuring systems used for data collection, gathering and analysis – Part 1: Device requirements

 Best practices need the best tools

 Of course, executing a comprehensive energy management plan is a lot easier when your team has the right tools in place.
 The next-generation EcoStruxure™ Power platform from Schneider Electric has obtained ISO 50001, ISO 50002 and ISO 50006 certification.
-It’s the first comprehensive digital power management system to receive this internationally-recognized endorsement.
+It’s the first comprehensive digitally-connected power management system to receive this internationally-recognized endorsement.
 With ISO-compliant energy data management, EcoStruxure Power simplifies the steps for organizations to reach their energy and sustainability goals.
 For more information about ISO certification, you can read the press release.
 For information on other standards, as well as access to additional resources, training and product information, consider registering for our dedicated Consulting Engineer portal.